gayeongpark/gayeongpark.github.io/_posts/2024-09-25-CLOUD-DATACENTER.md

 3. **Infrastructure as a Service (IaaS)** : Provides virtualized hardware like servers, storage, and networking, allowing organizations to configure operating systems and software themselves.
 IaaS is focused on the hardware only.

+4. **Desktop as a Service (DaaS)** : Is a cloud computing offering where a service provider delivers virtual desktops to end-users over the Internet, licensed with a per-user subscription.
+DaaS is often combined with Virtual Desktop Infrastructure.
+Citrix Virtual Apps and Desktops can be the example of that.

 #### Reliability of Cloud Service

 `SaaS` > `PaaS` > `IaaS`